MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

 ## Setup a New Container Host on a New Virtual Machine
 Windows Server Containers consist of several components such as the Windows Server Container Host and Container OS Base Image.
 We have put together a script that will download and configure these items for you.
 Follow these steps to deploy a new Hyper-V Virtual Machine and configure this system as a Windows Server Container Host.

 Start a PowerShell session as Administrator.
+This can be done by right clicking on the PowerShell icon and selecting ‘Run as Administrator’ or by running the following command from any PowerShell session.

 ```
 start-process powershell -Verb runAs